-The concept is simple: Jews from all walks of life, from across the spectrum – religious, secular and traditional, young and old, from all corners of the world – unite to experience one full Shabbat together, in full accordance with Jewish law.
+The idea is simple: Jews from all walks of life, from across the spectrum of religious affiliation, young and old, from all corners of the world – come together to experience the magic of one full Shabbat kept together – in full accordance with Jewish law.

-The wholehearted embrace of The Shabbat Project by Jews from across every conceivable divide – language, culture, background, geography, level of observance – demonstrated in the most graphic fashion the depth of the connection between the Jewish people and Shabbat.
+The wholehearted embrace of The Shabbat Project by Jews from across every conceivable divide – language, culture, background, geography, level of observance – demonstrates in the most graphic fashion the depth and beauty of the connection between Shabbat and the Jewish people.

-The Shabbat Project is about creating a new Jewish future based on Jewish unity, pride and values.
-The Shabbat Project transcends the barriers that seem to separate us.
-It is our opportunity to rejuvenate family and community life, restore Jewish pride and identity, and strengthen Jewish unity across the globe.
+The Shabbat Project transcends the barriers that divide us.
+It’s our opportunity to renew family and community life, restore Jewish identity, and unite Jews across the globe.

-He is passionate about The Shabbat Project, which has been embraced and implemented by world Jewry, uniting Jews in over 919 cities through the keeping of one complete Shabbat together.
+He is passionate about The Shabbat Project, which has united Jews in over 1 150 cities and 95 countries through the keeping of one complete Shabbat together.